APNIC-Labs/draft-kskroll-sentinel/README.md

    This proposed test that uses the sentinel detection mechanism described in this document is based on the use of three DNS names that have three distinct DNS resolution behaviours.
-The test is intended to allow a user or a third party to determine the state of their DNS resolution system, and, in particular, whether or not they are using one or more validating DNS resolvers that use a particular trust anchor for the root zone.
+The test is